zackkb/to-do-list/README.md

-# to-do-list
+# To Do List

- A simple to-do list app created using jQuery
+A basic to-do list created with jQuery.
+Add, delete or rearrange the position of the entry using the interface.